Your Guide for Moving Internationally from the U.S.

 Tips from people who’ve been there, done that

 Following are tips — things to do and things to avoid — from people who’ve either had experience moving internationally themselves or who help others adjust once they arrive in another country:

 “Pack your travel documents in your carry-on so you do not lose them in the move..
 This includes passports, tax documents, Visa information, Immunization and medical records, pet medical records, travel insurance.
 You’ll want easy access to these papers.”

-**Author of _A Better Life for Half the Price: How to Prosper on Less Money in the Cheapest Places to Live
+Tim Leffel, author of A Better Life for Half the Price: How to Prosper on Less Money in the Cheapest Places to Live: